Bayes-Student1/CM4AI-Group-Project-/README.md

 Rebecca Bernal on August 15th, 2025

+### This Repo includes:
-Data
+1. Data
   - Raw Immunofluorescence Data used for analysis (HPA Cell Segmentation)

-Full CM4AI Script_RBernal.ipynb
+2. Full CM4AI Script_RBernal.ipynb
   - consists of the full python code that was written during day 1 and day 2 of the Code Fest.

-HPA Cell Segmentation Script.ipynb
+3. HPA Cell Segmentation Script.ipynb
    - subset of the 'Full CM4AI Script_RBernal.ipynb' script.
    - prints only the HPA Cell Segmentaion with Multiple Channels section

-Segmentation_results2
+4. Segmentation_results2
   - results for the HPA Cell Segmentation with Multiple Channels